 Camicri Cube – Installing Packages On Offline Ubuntu Systems

 We already have given a workaround to Install Softwares offline in Ubuntu.
 As far as I tested, it was one of the easiest way for installing packages offline on Ubuntu systems.
 However, there is a limitation in that method.
 You can only download and install the software for the same Ubuntu version.
-In other words, If you download a package in Ubuntu 14.04, and try to install it on Ubuntu 16.04 LTS, It will not work.
+For instance, If you download a package in Ubuntu 16.04, and try to install it on Ubuntu 18.04 LTS, It will not work.
 So, the online and offline should be the same version and architecture.
 Also, that method is meant for the systems that have slow Internet connection.
 Your offline system still need Internet connection to install Synaptic package manager if it not installed already.
 So that is not a viable solution to install packages on an offline system.
 Don’t be disappointed!
 There is an another way to install packages in an offline Ubuntu system.
 Meet Camicri Cube, a portable package manager to download applications on any internet connected computers (Ubuntu Linux or Windows), and install them back on your offline computer.
 Sounds great?
 Yes!

 What exactly Camicri Cube will do?

-Camicri Cube is a package manager similar to Synaptic or Ubuntu software center, but it is portable one.
+Camicri Cube is a package manager similar to Synaptic or Ubuntu software center, but it is a portable one.
 With Camicri Cube, we can download all packages along with required dependencies from any Internet connected systems and copy those downloaded packages in an external or USB hard drive, and install them back in an non-internet connected system.
 No installation required!
 All files in a single directory, so you can transfer them via an USB drive to any systems and install the packages with few mouse clicks.
 Camicri Cube is completely free, open source server-side application built in combination of Vala and Vue.

 In this tutorial, I will explain how to install Camicri Cube and how to install packages in an offline Ubuntu system using it.

 You need two systems.
 One system must be connected to Internet to download the packages.
-The another system can be either completely offline or slow internet speed system.
+The another system can be either completely offline or with slow internet speed system.